fac-members/fac-slides/src/slides/information-evening/fac23-application-update.md

 ### Contract differences

-- The contract ends when the apprenticeship ends (12-18 months from September)
+- The contract ends when the apprenticeship ends
 - After which a new contract (at a significantly higher salary) can be signed

 ---